Endometrial cancer usually affects women after menopause.

-Abnormal bleeding from the vagina Vaginal Bleeding Abnormal vaginal bleeding includes any vaginal bleeding that occurs Before puberty During pregnancy After menopause Between menstrual periods read more is the most common early symptom of endometrial cancer.
+Abnormal vaginal bleeding Vaginal Bleeding Abnormal vaginal bleeding includes any vaginal bleeding that occurs Before puberty Between menstrual periods During pregnancy After menopause (12 months or more after the last menstrual period) read more is the most common early symptom of endometrial cancer.
 Abnormal bleeding includes

 Bleeding after menopause

 Periods that are irregular, heavy, or longer than normal